 - You’re done!

-If you are uploading a translation for an Add-on, the folder name (using Stripe as an example again) would instead be “/wp-content/languages/give-stripe”.
+If you are uploading a translation for an add-on, the folder name would instead be “/wp-content/languages/plugins/”.

 Interested in Joining our Translations Team?